joergister/transcribe-KIT/README.md

 transcribe status
 ```

+### Edit VTT transcriptions

+For correcting transcription errors or speaker attributions, use the companion **[VTT Subtitle Editor]([https://joergister.github.io/vtt-subtitle-editor/](https://github.com/joergister/vtt-subtitle-editor))** with a life hosted instance at **[VTT Subtitle Editor](https://joergister.github.io/vtt-subtitle-editor/)** - a web-based tool that lets you:
+- Play audio synchronized with subtitles
+- Edit text and speaker labels in real-time
+- Fix timestamp errors
+- Export corrected VTT files that preserve formatting for clean git diffs
+- ALL OFFLINE IN YOUR BROWSER

+After editing, convert the corrected VTT to text using `transcribe vtt-to-txt`.

 ### Convert transcriptions to clean text format

 The API returns files with timestamps and speaker labels.
 Convert them to a clean dialogue format: